Shigeru Matsuzaki

 Matsuzaki is left-handed, as seen whenever he plays bass or guitar, his string instruments are usually tuned with the lower E string at the bottom.
 He has also collaborated with the popular music group Momoiro Clover Z.

 Matsuzaki is also a baseball fan, having sung the theme song of the Saitama Seibu Lions of the NPB that began to be used when they moved to Tokorozawa in 1979.
 In an interview with Weekly Baseball, he said that he "loved drinking whiskey behind the net at the Seibu Dome."

+In Thailand, his song Kimiga ireba sorede ii (君がいればそれでいい), which was used in a Glico almond commercial in 1987, was very well-known and many local singers covered it.
+However, this song is not well-known in Japan.